napari/napari/docs/explanations/performance.md

 * New file formats are invented or become more common.
 * New data types or sizes become more common.

-## News Features
+## New Features

-* New features should be evaluated on their objective and subjective and performance before merging to master.
+* New features should be evaluated on their objective subjective and performance before merging to master.
 * New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
-* New features can easily slow down existing features.
+* Test for regressions since new features can easily slow down existing features.
-* It's easy to create features that do not scale well to large datasets.
-Either the feature should scale, or the performance limitations of the feature should be well documented.
+* The feature should scale to large datasets, or the performance limitations of the feature should be well documented.
 * It can be hard to impossible to "add performance in later".